-Learn about ADD / ADHD
+Learn About ADD / ADHD Symptoms and Treatment

 It is believed that 8 million people in the United States have some form of Attention Deficit Disorder (ADD), commonly referred to as Attention Deficit Hyperactivity Disorder (ADHD).